jhenstridge/www.jamesh.id.au/content/blog/2008/upnp-ps3.md

 without a web UI all together -- something nicely integrated into the desktop would be nice.

 Check.
-Infact I\'ve only thought of a nice preference dialog that will appear in your \"Preferences\" menu in the panel, if you\'ve Rygel installed.
+Infact I've only thought of a nice preference dialog that will appear in your "Preferences" menu in the panel, if you've Rygel installed.

 2\.
 No need to set model specific settings in the configuration file.
 Ideally it would know how to talk to common players by default.

 Almost Check.
-With control points like PS3 that don\'t deviate completely from standards, you shouldn\'t need to configure anything.
+With control points like PS3 that don't deviate completely from standards, you shouldn't need to configure anything.
 However, CPs like Xbox would definitely need some tweaking (i am hoping more like a checkbox that enables/disables the support) in the config UI.